byalexandar/byalexandar/README.md

-<p align="center">Hi there!
-I'm Ahmad Shaid, a Developer with a passion for open-source projects and community engagement.
-I'm eager to apply my knowledge and skills in the Blockchain world to help organizations develop strategic solutions for their digital transformation processes.</p>
+<p align="center">Hello!
+I am Ahmad Shaid, a Developer passionate about open source projects and community engagement.
+I am willing to apply my knowledge and skills in the blockchain world.</p>